PokemonSanFran/testing-history-2/meta/docs/story.md

 ## Warehouse Rave!
 * Zoey goes to the warehouse in Oakland.
 It is easy to find due to the lights and fog and music.
 * Upon entering, they realize the warehouse is empty.
-* The warehouse doors lock between Zoey, and Zoey realzies it is a trap.
+* The warehouse doors lock between Zoey, and Zoey realizes it is a trap.
 * Koga steps out of the fog and claims they were sent to eliminate Zoey permanently.
 * Koga and Zoey battle, but Koga orders their Pokémon to all Self-Destruct or Explode, meaning Zoey wins.
 * Zoey is confused, but Koga remarks that it looks like a real battle went down, which should give Zoey enough time to flee.